Medically reviewed on May 10, 2018

 Several factors can cause hypoglycemia in people with diabetes, including taking too much insulin or other diabetes medications, skipping a meal, or exercising harder than usual.

 Pay attention to early warning signs, so you can treat low blood sugar promptly.
-Treatment involves short-term solutions — such as taking glucose tablets — to raise your blood sugar into a normal range.
+Treatment involves short-term solutions — such as taking glucose tablets or drinking fruit juice — to raise your blood sugar into a normal range.

 Untreated, diabetic hypoglycemia can lead to seizures and loss of consciousness — a medical emergency.
 Rarely, it can be deadly.
 Tell family and friends what symptoms to look for and what to do in case you're not able to treat the condition yourself.